-Induction cooking is a preferred method for many, heating 25 percent to 50 percent faster, distributing heat more evenly than radiant stovetops and offering quick, precise temperature adjustment.
+Induction cooktops heat food 25 percent to 50 percent faster.
+They distribute heat more evenly than radiant stovetops and offering quick, precise temperature adjustment.
 Induction uses electricity and magnetism to heat food, according to Discovery.
 This means that it turns the vessel – whether it be a pot or a pan – into a source of evenly distributed heat.
 In contrast, conventional cooking applies a flame or another form of heat to the vessel above it.
 This can result in an uneven distribution of warmth in the pan or pot, making it more challenging to cook remove its contents.

 The inner workings of induction cooking

 Like gas and electric cooking options, induction appliances come as either a cooktop, a slide-in or free-standing range.
 The Miele KM5753 is a popular cooktop choice, however, if you'd like the induction range with a true convection self cleaning- oven, the KitchenAid Architect Series II KIRS608BSS provides an overall cooking experience – but what's the big deal?
 Understanding the basics of induction cooking can give you a better idea of how these products operate more efficiently than others.

 Induction stoves have coils underneath the surface that carry a charge and create an alternating magnetic current.
 When a pot or pan is placed on the cooktop, it develops a small current of its own.
 A mixture of magnetic fields and currents causes molecules to start jumbling around.
 Components within the appliance such as the transformer, rectifier and inverter speed up the currents, creating heat.

 Could you benefit from induction cooking?